How Formula 1 Social Media Teams Work: A Guide for Brands

 The Race

-One important factor that many people outside the sport don’t realise is that Formula 1 teams cannot use broadcast race footage in the way you might expect.
-Teams are typically limited to using a very small amount of official broadcast footage from a single clip across the weekend.
+One important factor many people outside the sport don’t realise is that Formula 1 teams have very limited access to broadcast race footage due to F1’s broadcasting rights agreements.
+In most cases, teams are allowed to use only a single clip from the race weekend.

 As a result, social teams focus on telling the story of the weekend through different perspectives, the drivers, the garage, the fans and the atmosphere around the circuit.